nicky-nym/nicky-nym.github.io/pages/kinematic.md

 > "In the lowest-income countries, where construction is the cheapest, households would need to be able to afford at least US$6,000 for a studio of 12 square meters; US$6,000 is the global market commodity price for the basic construction materials of concrete and steel required to build 12 square meters."[^bertaud]

+> "San Francisco has the world's second-highest construction costs...
+The city's average construction costs of $330 per square foot was second only to New York, according to a study last year by Turner and Townsend, a construction consultant.
+Apartments cost around $425,000 per unit to build." [^li]

+> "New York and San Francisco topped the list of the most expensive construction markets, costing respectively an average of $354 and $330 per square foot to build.
+Seattle, which faces many of the same labor market and housing supply pressures as San Francisco, came in at $280 per square foot."[^reid]

 ## <a name="market"></a>Market context